Festivals & Events

 Japan's most heroic danjiri float festival

 A procession of 100-plus men rush down the street, hauling immaculately handcrafted danjiri that turn sharply around the narrow corners.
 Caught up in the throes of excitement, a man stands on top of the float, shouting enthusiastically as he bounces back and forth.
-It's all very dangerous, but 300 years of tradition takes precedent over safety concerns.

-The Kishiwada Danjiri Matsuri is hands-down the largest and most extravagant danjiri float festival in Japan, with 35 separate floats and 500,000 visitors each year.
+Before the spread of Covid-19, the Kishiwada Danjiri Matsuri was the largest and most extravagant danjiri festival in Japan, with 34 separate danjiri and 500,000 visitors each year, before the pandemic.
 The event is an essential stop during your travels if you're lucky enough to be in the area in mid-September.

 How to Get There

 The festival takes place around Kishiwada Castle .
 From Namba Station, take the Nankai Main Line to Kishiwada Station and walk 15 minutes north to arrive at the castle.

 What are danjiri?

-Weighing around four tons, traditional danjiri floats are ornately crafted wooden structures with detailed carvings of ancient battles and myths.
-The 35 floats paraded around at the Kishiwada Danjiri Festival are from each neighborhood in the city of Kishiwada.
+Weighing around four tons, traditional danjiri floats are ornately crafted wooden structures with detailed carvings of ancient, medieval and early modern battles and folklore of each town.
+The 34 floats paraded around at the Kishiwada Danjiri Festival are from each neighborhood in the city of Kishiwada.
 Residents spend the year working on the floats and preparing for the event.

 Planning your trip